LeaderPortfolio

 Sold A-Copy America

-Sold the company for $80 million.
+Sold his copier business for a reported $80 million.

 1965